21 Meeting House Hill Road, P.O. Box 126 | Sanbornton, NH 03269 | (603) 286-3018

 2014 - Metal roof put on parsonage, Estey organ expanded, celebration of the 100th anniversary of Estey organ opus #1284, with a special organ concert; undercroft painted a new color

-2017 - Completion of projects approved for an LCHIP Grant: handicapped bathroom, new shutters, and Plexan covering for Memorial windows; (August) Retirement of Douglas Embree, beloved organist since 1978; (September) Organist Laura Belanger joins our staff
+2017 - Completion of projects approved for an LCHIP Grant: handicapped bathroom, new shutters, and Plexan covering for Memorial windows; restoration of the church sign at front entrance of church; (August) Retirement of Douglas Embree, beloved organist since 1978; (September) Organist Laura Belanger joins our staff

 2018 - (September) $60,000 Campaign approved for Organ Restoration